graphql-plus/graphql-plus.github.io/samples/Schema.md

 object More { :Test }
 ```

+##### Expected errors dual

+- `Invalid Dual.
+'Test' cannot be a child of itself, even recursively via More.,`
+- `Invalid Dual.
+'Recurse' cannot be a child of itself, even recursively via Test.,`
+- `Invalid Dual.
+'More' cannot be a child of itself, even recursively via Recurse.`

+##### Expected errors input

+- `Invalid Input.
+'Test' cannot be a child of itself, even recursively via More.,`
+- `Invalid Input.
+'Recurse' cannot be a child of itself, even recursively via Test.,`
+- `Invalid Input.
+'More' cannot be a child of itself, even recursively via Recurse.`

+##### Expected errors output

+- `Invalid Output.
+'Test' cannot be a child of itself, even recursively via More.,`
+- `Invalid Output.
+'Recurse' cannot be a child of itself, even recursively via Test.,`
+- `Invalid Output.
+'More' cannot be a child of itself, even recursively via Recurse.`

 ### InvalidObjects\parent-recurse.graphql+

 ```gqlp
 object Test { :Recurse }
 object Recurse { :Test }
 ```

+##### Expected errors dual

+- `Invalid Dual.
+'Test' cannot be a child of itself, even recursively via Recurse.,`
+- `Invalid Dual.
+'Recurse' cannot be a child of itself, even recursively via Test.`

+##### Expected errors input

+- `Invalid Input.
+'Test' cannot be a child of itself, even recursively via Recurse.,`
+- `Invalid Input.
+'Recurse' cannot be a child of itself, even recursively via Test.`

+##### Expected errors output

+- `Invalid Output.
+'Test' cannot be a child of itself, even recursively via Recurse.,`
+- `Invalid Output.
+'Recurse' cannot be a child of itself, even recursively via Test.`

 ### InvalidObjects\parent-self-alt-more.graphql+